 The Shared Knowledge Conference features outstanding research, displayed in poster format, from students across campus.
-As part of our effort to ensure that as many of UNM’s academic graduate programs are represented, we're asking each academic graduate program to nominate at least one student to display a poster at the conference; programs are welcome to nominate additional students, who will be accommodated as space allows.
-Please refer to the "Poster Session Guidelines" and "Nomination Process" sections below for more information.
+As part of our effort to ensure that as many of UNM’s academic graduate programs are represented, each year we ask every academic graduate program to nominate at least one student to display a poster at the conference.

-Students who are selected to present will benefit from the experience by
+Students who present benefit from the experience by

 - Interacting professionally with conference attendees

 - Gaining valuable conference experience